US and Europe clash in the Middle East

 English, French, Arabic

-Julien Barnes-Dacey is the director of the Middle East & North Africa programme and interim director of the Africa programme at the European Council on Foreign Relations.
+Julien Barnes-Dacey is the director of the Middle East & North Africa programme at the European Council on Foreign Relations.
 He works on European policy towards the wider region, with a particular focus on Syria and regional geopolitics.

-Barnes-Dacey’s recent publications include “Principled pragmatism: Europe’s place in a multipolar Middle East,” “Society max: How Europe can help Syrians survive Assad and coronavirus,” and “Guns and governance: How Europe should talk with non-state armed groups in the Middle East.”
+Barnes-Dacey’s recent publications include “Principled pragmatism: Europe’s place in a multipolar Middle East,” “Pieces in motion: Rebalancing power in a new Levantine order,” and “Guns and governance: How Europe should talk with non-state armed groups in the Middle East.”
 His work has been published in the likes of Foreign Policy, Politico, the Financial Times, and the New York Times.

 Immediately prior to joining ECFR Barnes-Dacey headed the MENA practice at Control Risks, a private sector consultancy.
 Before this he worked as a journalist across the Middle East.
 Based in Syria from 2007 to 2010, he reported for publications including the Financial Times, the Wall Street Journal and the Christian Science Monitor.
 He worked across Iraq as editor of Niqash and was also based in Egypt.
 Barnes-Dacey was an assistant foreign editor for UK television’s Channel 4 News, and a field producer for Al Jazeera International.